G-02NNL7GR5B

 168. Red Reef Lobster (Enoplometopus occidentalis)

-Subject: The Red Reef Lobster (Enoplometopus occidentalis), a relatively small lobster (12 cm/5 in) is a nocturnal scavenger that spends its days in caves, reef holes and crevices and therefor is seldom seen by divers.
-Habitat loss and the aquarium trade are responsible for the decline of this species.
+The Red Reef Lobster (Enoplometopus occidentalis) is a fascinating species that has captured the attention of many underwater videographers due to its elusive nature.
+The Red Reef Lobster is a relatively small lobster (12 cm/5 in) and is a nocturnal scavenger that spends its days in caves, reef holes, and crevices, and therefore is seldom seen by divers despite having a wide distribution.

-Technique: The little lobster disappears into a little crack in the reef only to reemerge a split-second later.
-Normally I would have stopped the recording the moment the animal disappears but experience has taught me to keep recording for at least another 4 seconds… as a novice videographer I made the mistake of pressing the button too soon way too often which resulted in a lot of missed or incomplete shots.
+The little lobster disappears into a little crack in the reef, only to reemerge a split-second later.
+Normally, I would have stopped the recording the moment the animal disappears, but experience has taught me to keep recording for at least another 4 seconds or so.
+When I was a novice underwater videographer, I made the mistake of pressing the button way too soon and way too often, which resulted in a lot of missed or incomplete shots.
 While it is so easy to cut off a few seconds during the editing process.
+So let the camera roll for a few extra seconds.

 bottom of page